Optimal strategies for Wolbachia mosquito replacement technique: influence of the carrying capacity on spatial releases: Derivation of a mathematical model

+For the sake of completeness, we start by introducing a model based on two populations of mosquitoes, with and without \textit{Wolbachia}, which is the starting point to derive our model \eqref{eq:psimpl}.
 Let $u$ denote a function accounting for the rate at which \textit{Wolbachia}-infected mosquitoes are released in a given bounded domain, $\Omega$, of $\RR$ or $\RR^2$.
-To model the dynamics of the replacement of a wild population of mosquitoes by \textit{Wolbachia}-infected mosquitoes, the following system has been considered in e.g. \cite{APSV}.
+To model the dynamics of the replacement of a wild population of mosquitoes by \textit{Wolbachia}-infected ones, a version of the following system has been considered in e.g. \cite{APSV}, although their model did not take space into account.
 In this system, the density of the \textit{Wolbachia}-infected species is denoted $n_2$, whereas the density of the wild population to be replaced is denoted $n_1$.
 The system reads

 In this system, $b_i$, $i=1,2$, and $d_i$, $i=1,2$ represent the intrinsic birth and death rates of population $i$ (i.e. not considering the term representing the population limitation due to the carrying capacity).
 In many insect species, among which we find mosquitoes, the birth rate is considerably higher than the death rate, therefore for biological reasons we will consider the constraint $d_i\leq b_i$.
 Also, we assume that the second population has a fitness disadvantage with respect to the first one, due to the infection with \textit{Wolbachia}.
-This translates into imposing $b_2\leq b_1$ and $d_1\leq d_2$.
-The parameter $s_h$ measures the \textit{Wolbachia}-induced cytoplasmatic incompatility (CI) of the second population over the first one.
+This translates into imposing

+The parameter $s_h$ measures the \textit{Wolbachia}-induced cytoplasmic incompatibility (CI) of the second population with respect to the first one.
 We have that $0\leq s_h \leq 1$, when $s_h=1$ there is a perfect CI, when $s_h=0$ there is none.
 We assume that, at $t=0$ there are no \textit{Wolbachia}-infected individuals and that the wild population is at equilibrium, that is $n_2(0,x)=0$ and $n_1(0,x)=K(x)\lrp{1-\frac{d_1}{b_1}}$.
 The diffusion coefficient is denoted $D$ and the carrying capacity $K$.
 In \eqref{sys:2species}, $T>0$ is the time horizon of the problem.
 In this work we consider that the carrying capacity $K$ has Lipschitz spatial dependency:

 The goal we pursue is to find an optimal release function, $u$, such that at a given final time $T$ the solution $(n_1,n_2)$ to \eqref{sys:2species} is as close as possible of the $n_2$-invasion steady state denoted $\lrp{0,n_2^*}=\lrp{0,K(x)\lrp{1-\frac{d_2}{b_2}}}$.
 Choosing a least square distance, this leads us to introduce the following cost functional